eembc/audiomark/README.md

 Typically this benchmark would be built within a product's specific environment, using their own SDK, BSP and methodologies.
-Given the diversity of build environments, EEMBC instead provides a simpler self-hosted `main.c` and an Arm implementation using CMSIS to quickly examine the functionality of the benchmark on an OS that supports `cmake`.
+Given the diversity of build environments, EEMBC instead provides a simpler self-hosted `main.c` and an implementation using Arm's *platform-agnostic* CMSIS functions to quickly examine the functionality of the benchmark on an OS that supports `cmake`.
 Ideally the target platform would use its own DSP and neural-net acceleration APIs.

 To build the self-hosted example, from the root directory type":